To find out if the words ecstasy or glossolalia existed before the 1800s and how these terms have developed over time.

-- It became normative for this concept to appear in translator guides such as Max Zerwick’s, A Grammatical Analysis of the Greek New Testament, where the Greek student is advised to translate the glôssa of the Book of Corinthians as “ecstatic utterance.”17
+It became normative for this concept to appear in translator guides such as Max Zerwick’s, A Grammatical Analysis of the Greek New Testament, where the Greek student is advised to translate the glôssa of the Book of Corinthians as “ecstatic utterance.”20

-- This is not held so strongly by the competitor, Linguistic Key to the New Testament by Fritz Rienecker.
-It hardly states anything, referring one to the Theological Dictionary of the New Testament which is pro-ecstatic and Hellenistic.18
+This is not held so strongly by the competitor, The New Linguistic and Exegetical Key to the Greek New Testament.
+It hardly states anything, referring one to the Theological Dictionary of the New Testament, which is pro-ecstatic and Hellenistic.21

 Behm then wrote a firm unsubstantiated assertion:

 “Paul is aware of a similarity between Hellenism and Christianity in respect of these mystical and ecstatic phenomena.”